 "Rodney?"
 Elizabeth's call stopped him before he reached the door.

 "You are aware Major Sheppard has a mission planned for the day after tomorrow?
-Will you have enough of the rerouting done by then?"
+Will you have enough of this rerouting done by then?"

 Rodney rubbed a hand over his face.
-"As I said to Sheppard this morning, if we get enough done tomorrow, it shouldn't be a problem taking a day to investigate the planet."
+"As I told Sheppard this morning, if we get enough done tomorrow, it shouldn't be a problem taking a day to investigate the planet."

-"You missed dinner," he said as he set the tray on Rodney's desk.
+"You missed dinner," John said as he set the tray on Rodney's desk.

-Rodney looked up from the mass of crystals and wiring and glanced at his watch.
-Somehow several hours had gone by while he'd worked.
+Rodney looked up from the mass of crystals and wiring in front of him and glanced at his watch.
+Somehow several hours had gone by while he'd worked on the mysterious device.

-"Oh," Rodney said as he put down a screwdriver and scooted the stool he was sitting on over to the desk.
+"Oh," Rodney said.
+He put down a screwdriver and scooted his stool over to the desk.
 "Thanks."
 He picked up one of the plates on the tray.

 "You're welcome," John replied as he sat in the desk chair and took the other plate.
 "What's so fascinating it could make you miss a meal, anyway?"

 Rodney glanced at the work table.
-"Tsao and some of the others found another cache."
+"Tsao's team found another cache."
 He pointed at the work table with his fork.
 "It looks like the room they found was used as some sort of design lab.
 Those devices look like prototypes."

 "Prototypes of what?"

 "All sorts of things," Rodney said and swallowed some coffee.
-He rolled back over to the work table and picked up a smallish box with a pronged holder in the middle.
+He rolled back to the work table and picked up a small box with a pronged holder in the middle.
 "I'm hoping this might be some sort of recharger for the personal shield device."
-He turned the box over in his hands a few times before putting it back on the table.
+He turned the box over in his hands before putting it on the table.
 "Not sure yet, though."

 He pushed himself back to the desk.
 "One of the others," he waved a hand at the domed glass object sitting on the shelf behind the work table, "could be a sort of recording device.
+There seems to be some sort of input access in the base.
 If I can get it to work, it might have information on the others.
 Notes, plans, that sort of thing."

 John nodded as he finished his dinner.
-"Got time to play tonight?"
+"Got time to play the computer game tonight?"

 Rodney grinned behind his coffee cup.
 "You sure you want to?
 My settlement was on the verge of a major breakthrough the last time we played."